 Be thorough while cleaning.
-Any organic material left in the pool could stain it, so the primary goal of this step is getting the entire pool as clean as possible.
+Any organic material left in the pool could stain it, so the primary goal of this step is to get the entire pool as clean as possible.

 Step 2: Check Your Pool Chemistry

 The next step for winterizing your pool is checking the pool chemistry.
 In particular, look at your pH, overall alkalinity, and calcium hardness.
 If these are all within the appropriate ranges for your pool, you’re ready to start winterizing.
-If they’re not correct, adjust them as necessary.
+If they’re incorrect, adjust them.

 Some people shock their pool before winterizing.
-If you haven’t done that in a little while, do it before checking and adjusting the rest of your pool chemistry.
+If you haven’t done that in a while, do it before checking and adjusting the rest of your pool chemistry.

 Step 3: Add A Winterizing Chemical Kit

 Many pool stores sell winterizing chemical kits that should last for the entire season.
 Use one of these in your pool and follow the manufacturer’s directions exactly.

-Never mix chemicals or cleaners unless directed to do so.
-Pool chemicals are generally safe when used as directed, but combining them incorrectly could be dangerous or even deadly.
-This is particularly true if you’re also using household cleaners in or around your pool.
+Never mix chemicals or cleaners unless instructed to do so.
+Pool chemicals are generally safe when used as directed, but combining them incorrectly could be dangerous or deadly.
+This precaution also holds if you’re using household cleaners in or around your pool.